Irish History | Stair Na Héireann

 Family Fun Night is BACK!

-Friday March 29th from 6-9pm with a $5 kids buffet
+Friday November 29th from 6-9pm with a $7 kids only buffet

 Family Fun Night

 Family Fun Night is an opportunity for our young families to come down to the club and have some fun and a meal together.
-Family Fun Night takes place the last Friday of the month from 6-9pm. (except for February) Corky and his staff will provide a ‘kid-friendly’ delicious $5 buffet.
+Family Fun Night takes place the last Friday of the month from 6-9pm. (except for February) Joe and his staff will provide a ‘kid-friendly’ delicious $7 buffet.

 PLEASE watch your children.
 Kids are NOT to leave the room without a parent.
 Toys are NOT to be brought into the Carolan Room from the Reidy (children’s) Room.
 NO toys or running on the dance floor.
 Please pick up food spills and help clear your table.